RubixML/ML/docs/basic-introduction.md

 > **Hint:** More info can be found in the [Cross Validation](cross-validation.md) section of the docs.

 ## Next Steps
 Congratulations!
 You've completed the basic introduction to machine learning in PHP with Rubix ML.
-For a more in-depth tutorial using the K Nearest Neighbors classifier, check out the [Iris Flower](https://github.com/RubixML/Iris) example project.
-We highly recommend browsing the rest of the documentation and the other [example projects](https://github.com/RubixML) which range from beginner to advanced skill level.
+For a more in-depth tutorial using the K Nearest Neighbors classifier and a real dataset, check out the [Divorce Predictor](https://github.com/RubixML/Divorce) tutorial and example project.
 Have fun!